 There are requirements for none-native speaker so getting a job as one is not as hard as many think.

-Generally speaking, if one fits the top three of the above table, things go very smoothly.
-That is not to say that one cannot get a job without them but it just depends on where and how.
+Generally speaking, if you fit the top three of the above table, things go very smoothly.
+That is not to say that you cannot get a job without these, but it just depends on where and how.
 Online jobs have different requirements a lot of times.

 Sometimes a TEFL is not asked for until later in the job.
 It depends on the school.
-Often times, a lot of private schools in Korea don’t ask for one but later on they do.
-But it is better to have one because it helps the Teacher, and it shows the employer that the individual is serious about their own development.
-Then the question becomes..
+Often times, a lot of private schools in Korea don’t ask for one at first, but later on they do.
+It is certainly better to have one because it helps the Teacher, and it shows the employer that the individual is serious about their own development.

 How do I choose a TEFL course?

 Choosing a good course is essential.
 There are few things we want to make sure the course provides before choosing one.
 The basics are straightforward.
-The course must allow at least six months to complete.
+The course must allow at least six months to complete it.

-Course Content – Course content is everything when it comes to TEFL or TESOL course.
-The material needs to be able to deal with Teacher knowledge, classroom management ideas, and essential tips to succeed as a Teacher.
-It needs to include step by step instructions and expand on TTT as well as simple methodology on classroom motivation.
+Course Content – Content is everything when it comes to TEFL/TESOL.
+The material needs to be able to deal with Teacher knowledge, classroom management ideas and essential tips to succeed as a Teacher.
+It needs to include step by step instructions and expand on TTT (teacher talking time) as well as simple methodology on classroom motivation.

 Accreditation / yes or no – this one is debatable because to be frank accreditation doesn’t always mean high standard.
 I am not by all means saying it is not important, but it shouldn’t be the main factor when choosing a course.
 Why?